PAD and CAD: If you have one, you are at increased risk for the other

 Smokers face the highest risk for CAD and PAD.
 Quitting smoking lowers your risk.
 In fact, it’s the best thing you can do for your overall health.

-If you have high cholesterol, be sure to continue any cholesterol-lowering medications (called statins) you have been prescribed.
+If you have high cholesterol, be sure to continue any cholesterol-lowering medications, such as statins, you have been prescribed.
 If prescribed, such medications are important for lowering the risk for heart disease and stroke.
 If you are living with CAD, PAD or both, you have a higher risk for heart disease and stroke.

 The resulting narrowing of the arteries is serious.
-The plaque that builds up in the arteries may cause a heart attack, and it puts you at risk for other dangerous conditions, such as stroke.
+The plaque that builds up in the arteries of the heart may cause a heart attack, and it puts you at risk for other dangerous conditions, such as stroke.

 Management is possible